Adopt a cat

 We’ll advertise cats on our websites with the addition of a video for each cat.
 This will allow our adopters to get a better idea of the cat’s personality.
 Adopt with Confidence, our usual policy of openness and honesty still stands – we’ll ensure you’re aware of any medical or behavioural concerns, and we will carefully assess each and every match before deciding whether the home is suitable.
 During this handsfree process we are only able to deliver cats within a 20mile radius of the Centre.
 This is because of the time it will take for each cat to be delivered safely and hygienically, one at a time, ensuring all government guidlines are met.
 We will not be able to meet half way or at alternative addresses of the adoptee.
-We do apologise for any inconvenience of this.
-However, we are now in a position to offer an appointment system for collections which offers an alterantive option to those living outside the 20 mile radius.
+If you live outside of the 20 mile radius for delivery it is now possible for you to collect your reserved cat from the centre by appointment only.

 If you are interested in offering a cat a permanent home and like the look of one of our cats, send us an enquiry through the website.
 To view cats available for adoption visit: https://www.cats.org.uk/dereham/adopt-a-cat.
 We have a range of cats and kittens in our care with differing needs, our staff will be happy to tell you all about the cats, so that the one you choose will be right for you and your home.
 Please note that during this moment in time we are not able to allow anyone to visit and socialise the cats due to hygiene reasons.